 After You Suffer Invokana Ketoacidosis

-If you or a loved one experienced Invokana ketoacidosis, you may be entitled to compensation.
-Invokana lawsuits state the drug’s manufacturer didn’t provide adequate warnings about DKA risks, which is otherwise extremely rare in type 2 diabetes patients.
-Get a free, online evaluation today to see if you may qualify for a no-obligation legal consultation.
+If you or a loved one experienced Invokana ketoacidosis, you may qualify for a cash settlement from the manufacturer.
+Invokana lawsuits state that patients failed to receive adequate warnings about DKA risks, which is otherwise extremely rare in type 2 diabetics.
+Get a free Invokana claim evaluation today to see if you may qualify for a no-obligation legal consultation.